CIS: pursuit action: Return Period exemption signal

 How to set / unset the exemption signal

 To set or unset the signal you will need the CISR Pursuit Manager role which is available to managers Band O and above.
-Once the role has been allocated you should access it via My Workplace.
+Once the role has been allocated you should access it via My Services.

-From the CIS Main Menu
+From the CIS Main Menu, select ‘Maintain Return period Exemptions’.

-You will now see the Maintain Return Period Exemption screen
+You will now see the Maintain Return Period Exemption screen:

 - select the return year you want to set / unset the exemption signal